Wat Num: Phra Khru Sankavuttikorn

 Phra Khru Sankavuttikorn (Tiang Yarnuchuko) (1917–1927), Phra Thananuglom for Somdej Phra Buddhakosajarn (Jaloen Yarn Worataera) had received the decree from Phra Khemtasse (Eaem Makiyathera) the Abbot of Wat Kaobanzay to build the first ubosod.
-Even though lacking of funds, a set boon celemony had been carried out.
+Even though lacking of funds, a set boon ceremony had been carried out.
 It obtained sufficient resources for the construction of ubosod's roof and ubosod's concrete foundation.
 A Phitee Pookpantasema had been carried out on 18 April 1924, accordingly.

 Phra Atikarndum

 Phra Atikarn Dum (Juellako) (1928–1938) obtained cooperation from nearby citizens developing Wat Num over 10 years.

 Phra Khru Nivadvorakun

 Phra Khru Nivadvorakun (Gloent Minintalo Thongnopphakun) (1938–1962), during this period Somdej Phra Buddhakosajarn (Jaloen Yarn Worataera) the Abbot of Wat Tephsirintrawart had been Phra Ubpacha for Bunpacha and Ubpasomboth of about 20–30 persons per year.
 In 1940, Somdej Phra Buddhakosajarn (Jaloen Yarn Worataera) had established a primary school named: “Utokvittayakorn School” with a 2-stories reinforced-concrete building, situated within Wat Num's land.
-This school was the first school in Aumpheur Panusnikom, which having a 2-stories building.
+This school was the first school in Aumpheur Panusnikom, which had a 2-stories building.
 The building was called by people as “Teug Khaou’’ (White Building).